 The Bergman Week is a celebration of Ingmar Bergman (1918 – 2007), a world-renowned Swedish director, writer, and producer.
-Orginally scheduled to run from 23 to 27 June in 2020, it has been postponed until next year.
+It usually takes place in late June.

-The Bergman Week is organized by the Bergman Center, a museum dedicated to the life and works of Ingmar Bergman.
+The Bergman Week is organized by the Bergman Center, a museum dedicated to the life and works of renowned Swedish film director, Ingmar Bergman.